$0 UK British Citizenship (Naturalisation) Guide — Quick-Start Checklist

 The naturalisation certificate is issued at your citizenship ceremony — it's handed to you on the day.
 It is your proof of British citizenship and is not automatically replaced if lost.

-To replace a lost or damaged naturalisation certificate, you apply to the Home Office with form NatCert and pay a replacement fee.
-The current replacement fee is £433 (2026).
+To replace a lost or damaged naturalisation certificate, you apply to the Home Office with form NatCert and pay the current replacement fee listed on GOV.UK.
 The certificate is not the same as a passport — it proves citizenship but is not a travel document.

 You will need to present your naturalisation certificate when applying for your first British passport.
 Make copies and store the original securely.